GIBIS-UNIFESP/wiRedPanda/README.md

 # WiRed Panda
-Software developed in order to help students to learn about logic circuits.
+WiRed Panda is a software designed to help students to learn about logic circuits and simulate them in an easy and friendly way.